ihkcreations/Moment-of-Inertia-of-A-Fly-Wheel-Calculator/README.md

 <br>

 ## Requirements to run in Android Phone 📱
-- Just download the app 😊
+- Just download and install the app 😊
+- As the app isn't published in the play store yet, Google Play Protect may ask you to block it, just avoid and continue running the app.
 <br>

 > Download the .apk file from [here](#)